wavebyrd/great_expectations/docs/docusaurus/docs/cloud/connect/connect_snowflake.md

 - You have a [Snowflake account](https://docs.snowflake.com/en/user-guide-admin) with USAGE privileges on the table or view, database, and schema you are validating, and you have SELECT privileges on the table or view you are validating.
    - Optional.
 To improve data security, GX recommends using a separate Snowflake user service account to connect to GX Cloud.
    - Optional.
 To streamline automations and improve security, you can connect to Snowflake with key-pair authentication instead of a password.
-Note that this requires using GX Core in combination with GX Cloud.
+Note that this requires using the GX Cloud API.

 - Optional.
 You can use an existing Snowflake warehouse, but GX recommends creating a separate warehouse for GX Cloud to simplify cost management and optimize performance.